444Ro666/MapleEzorsia-v2/README.md

 In your v83 MapleStory directory,
 1. Rename file `nmconew.dll` to `nmconew2.dll`
 2. insert [this DLL file](https://github.com/444Ro666/MapleEzorsia-v2/releases) in that directory
-3. insert config.ini in that same directory and check to make the values are as they should be; CustomLoginFrame=false if you aren't using the UI.wz from the [setup guide](https://github.com/444Ro666/MapleEzorsia-v2/wiki/v83%E2%80%90Client%E2%80%90Setup%E2%80%90and%E2%80%90Development%E2%80%90Guide) or your own custom login frame
+3. insert 'config.ini' in that same directory and check to make the values are as they should be; CustomLoginFrame=false if you aren't using the UI.wz from the [setup guide](https://github.com/444Ro666/MapleEzorsia-v2/wiki/v83%E2%80%90Client%E2%80%90Setup%E2%80%90and%E2%80%90Development%E2%80%90Guide) or your own custom login frame
 4. Run your client!

 ## Features